Updated : Apr 7, 2025

 What is Occupancy Rate?

-Your vacation rentals’ occupancy rate is the percentage of the total number of nights that have been rented over a specific period.
-You can calculate your occupancy rate for any given time period.
+It is the percentage of the total number of nights rented over a specific period and you can calculate it for any given time period.

 Your property can either be 0% booked or 100% available on any given day.